Emergency vehicle lighting: Blue lights

 Although not specifically linked to the use of warning beacons, the police, fire brigade and ambulance services (but not the other emergency services listed above) may also choose to allow their drivers to claim legal exemptions from most motoring regulations, such as being able to treat a red traffic light as a give way sign, exceeding the speed limit, passing the wrong side of a keep left/right sign, or parking in restricted areas.

 No qualification other than a driving licence is legally required to use blue lights.
 However most organisations will insist that their drivers are trained in emergency driving techniques.
 In 2014 the Emergency Services Driving Standard was launched with the backing of all major emergency services.

+Sirens

+The right for emergency vehicles in Ireland to use sirens is regulated by the Road Traffic (Requirement to have Audible Warning Devices on Vehicles) Regulations 2011.

+The following vehicles may be permitted to use a siren: